ASH provided landscape and visual impact assessment for the adjacent Strathy North and South wind farms in Sutherland

 What we did

-Both Strathy North (35 turbines generating 80.5 MW) and Strathy South (originally 77 turbines generating 177 MW) are situated in forestry plantations situated several kilometres to the south of Strathy Village.
+Both Strathy North (35 turbines generating 80.5 MW) and Strathy South (originally 77 turbines generating 177 MW) are located in forestry plantations situated to the south of Strathy Village.

-The Environmental Statements for the Strathy North and Strathy South proposed Wind Farms were published in 2007.
-Consent for Strathy North Wind Farm was granted by the Scottish Ministers in November 2011.
-It became fully operational in 2015.
+The Environmental Statements (now referred to as EIA Reports) for the Strathy North and Strathy South proposed Wind Farms were published in 2007.
+Consent for Strathy North Wind Farm was granted by the Scottish Ministers in November 2011 and the site became fully operational in 2015.

 Find out more